shenango/caladan/breakwater/README.md

 Further, as Cloudlab is shared with other researchers, its availability is not guaranteed.

-2. Once you create an experiment, clone this repository to each machine.
+2. Once you create an experiment, clone this repository to the observer machine.
 ```
 $ git clone [to_be_updated]
 ```

-3. At the observer, provide the SSH information of machines in `scripts/config_remote.py`, and execute `scripts/configure_xl170.py`.
+3. At the observer, provide the information on remote servers to setup Shenango and Breakwater in `scripts/config_remote.py`, and execute `scripts/setup_remote_xl170.py`.
 ```
+$ cd shenango/breakwater
+# Modify config_remote.py
+shenango/breakwater$ vim scripts/config_remote.py
-shenango/breakwater$ python3 scripts/configure_xl170.py
+shenango/breakwater$ python3 scripts/setup_remote_xl170.py
 ```

 4. You can execute `scripts/run_synthetic.py` at observer to experiment